ThFrAng/miniCAD/README.md

 Once miniCAD is open, position of camera can be changed.<br/>
-Arrow up and down can move the camera up and down by one any time
+Arrow up and down can move the camera up and down by one any time Can be disabled in the settings.
+Up and down keys can be remapped.

 <br/><br/>
 **Types**